-CitationPoteat, Tonia; Divsalar, Shahrad; Streed, Carl G. Jr.; Feldman, Jamie; Bockting, Walter; & Meyer, Ilan H. (Forthcoming).
+CitationPoteat, Tonia; Divsalar, Shahrad; Streed, Carl G. Jr.; Feldman, Jamie; Bockting, Walter; & Meyer, Ilan H. (Online ahead of print).
 Cardiovascular Disease in a Population-Based Sample of Transgender and Cisgender Adults.
 American Journal of Preventive Medicine.

 AbstractIntroduction: Existing data on cardiovascular disease (CVD) among transgender people are inconsistent and derived from non-representative samples or population-based data sets that do not include transgender-specific risk factors such as gender affirming hormone use and gender minority stressors.
 A nationally representative sample of cisgender and transgender adults age 40 years and older was used to assesses prevalence and correlates of smoking, select CVD conditions, and venous thromboembolism (VTE).

 Methods: Participants were recruited from 2016-2018, with analysis conducted in December 2020 with 114 transgender and 964 cisgender individuals.
 Sample weights and multiple imputation were used for all estimates except descriptive statistics.
 Logistic regression models estimated odds ratios and 95% confidence intervals expressing the relationship between each outcome variable and a set of independent variables.
 Each model controlled for race and age.